Site icon Welcome To Infinity

 Expressionism emerged in Germany in the early 20th century and is characterized by the expression of emotions through bold colors and distorted forms.
 This period was marked by a rejection of traditional academic painting, with artists seeking to explore deeper psychological themes and convey raw emotions through their work.
 Expressionist paintings often feature twisted or distorted forms, vivid colors, and a sense of intense emotion.

 Cubism originated in France in the early 20th century and is characterized by the breaking down of objects into geometric shapes.
-This period was marked by a move away from realistic depictions of the world and into more abstract and experimental forms of art.
+This period was marked by a move away from realistic depictions of the world and into more abstract and forms of art.
 Cubist paintings often feature multiple perspectives on a single object, with shapes and colors blending together to create a sense of depth and movement.

 Surrealism developed in Europe in the 1920s and aimed to explore the subconscious mind through bizarre and dreamlike imagery.
 Surrealist artists sought to break free from traditional conventions of art and reality, with works that often featured strange and unsettling combinations of objects and figures.
 Surrealist art is known for its dreamlike imagery, unpredictable juxtapositions, and an otherworldly sense of mystery.